 2. Sweet orange

 I bet many of you are wondering why lemon essential oil has not been included in my list although it is often touted as one of the most effective natural treatments for hyperpigmentation.
-Lemon essential (cold pressed) is known to cause photosensitivity, which is a leading cause of dark patches hence I have only used it in one recipe.
+Lemon essential oil (cold pressed) is known to cause photosensitivity, which is a leading cause of dark patches hence I have only used it in one recipe.

-With sweet orange essential oil (not bitter orange) you get all the benefits of lemon EO and none of the side effects.
+With sweet orange essential oil (not bitter orange) you get all the benefits of lemon oil and none of the side effects.
 Plus, the invigorating aroma of this oil helps you to bounce through the day.
 A rich source of d-limonene, orange essential oil not only helps to fade away scars but also provides antioxidant protection and speeds up the renewal of skin cells, thus facilitating faster skin healing after injury.

 Moreover, this compound has superlative abilities to seep through the epidermis and reach the deeper dermal layers.
 So, when added to a blend, it helps to greatly improve the absorption and effectiveness of the other oils.
 Additionally, the astringent properties of this oil also help to tighten the skin and prevent signs of skin aging.

 This exotic oil is the most expensive product in this list but its skin healing benefits justify the high price tag.
-An ingredient that is highly recommended in Ayurvedic scriptures, sandalwood EO not only helps to erase scars and dark patches/spots but also aids in rejuvenating the skin and boosting the cellular regeneration rates.
+An ingredient that is highly recommended in Ayurvedic scriptures, sandalwood essential oil not only helps to erase scars and dark patches/spots but also aids in rejuvenating the skin and boosting the cellular regeneration rates.

 It also helps to prevent and heal skin damage caused by sun exposure.
 If you suffer from rash, dry skin, eczema, psoriasis or any inflammatory skin condition, this is the oil to turn to.
 The fact that the regenerative properties of this oil also aid in keeping signs of skin aging at bay is an ancillary benefit that makes sandalwood oil an indispensable part of any skin care formulation.